 What a perfect time to set things right.
 I discovered Roxy Music during the CD Age, so the release of these seminal art-rock albums on half-speed mastered vinyl was too much to resist, especially when I already held tix to their 50th Anniversary tour stop in Chicgo.
-It was like hearing this music again for the first time again.
-One of my favorite things it to pick an artist and re-immerse in their world obsessively and this was the perfect year to do just that.
+It was like hearing this music again for the first time.
+One of my favorite things is to pick an artist and re-immerse in their world obsessively and this was the perfect year to do just that.

 09 CAN | Reissues